NathanMilburn/NBM-Team-Profile-Generator/README.md

 # NBM-Team-Profile-Generator

 ## USER STORY

     AS A Web developer

-I WANT to create an index.html generator that displays a webpage of a user's basic info supplied through inquirer prompts

-SO THAT I can display my skills and understanding of object oriented programming and file generation through node.
+    I WANT to create an index.html generator that displays a webpage of a user's basic info supplied through inquirer prompts SO THAT I can display my skills and understanding of object oriented programming and file generation through node.

 ## DESCRIPTION
+A command line application that acts as a software engineering team-generator by prompting the user for role information about the team manager and subsequent information about the following team members.
+Any number of team members can be submitted to the application with no limit on either engineers or interns.
+Once all relevant information is submitted and the questionaire is complete, an HTML page is generated that displays styled information cards for each member of the team.

 ## APPLICATION IN USE